Geometry-Guided Self-Supervision for Ultra-Fine-Grained Recognition with Limited Data: Experiments

 \textbf{Necessity of the Cartesian-to-polar coordinate transformation.} Tab.~\ref{tab:trans} illustrates the performance evolution when transitioning from Cartesian to polar coordinates for establishing geometric associations of details within objects.
 When using Cartesian coordinates, GAEor directly predicts the spatial coordinates of each detail within the object.
 However, this approach struggles to establish geometric associations and introduces noise, leading to a significant performance drop.
 In contrast, by using polar coordinates, GAEor better handles geometric variations, ensuring that geometry-relevant features are consistently recognized across different orientations and scales.
 Converting pixel locations into polar coordinates enables the model to encode relative positional information more robustly, which is crucial for tasks that require high sensitivity to subtle structural details.

-\textbf{Hyperparameter Analyses.} Sensitivity analysis of hyperparameters $\alpha$, $\beta$, and $\gamma$ (Eq.~\ref{eq13}) reveals their distinct roles in GAEor’s performance (Fig.~\ref{fig:loss}). $\alpha$ modulates the response range of geometry-relevant details, $\beta$ regulates self-supervised geometric learning, and $\gamma$ controls the supervised weight for attribute-to-classification transfer.
-Experimental results show that while performance fluctuates with these parameters, optimal stability is achieved at $\alpha=0.3$, $\beta=0.5$, and $\gamma=0.5$.
-Notably, $\alpha$ requires finer calibration than $\beta$ and $\gamma$, which share identical optimal weights.
+\textbf{Hyperparameter Analyses.} The sensitivity analysis of hyperparameters \(\alpha\), \(\beta\), and \(\gamma\) in Eq.~\ref{eq13} reveals distinct roles and impacts on GAEor’s performance (Fig.~\ref{fig:loss}).
+Specifically, \(\alpha\) governs the balance of geometry-relevant details by modulating their response range, \(\beta\) regulates the self-supervised loss term for geometric property learning, and \(\gamma\) controls the supervised loss weight for transferring geometric attributes to the classification branch.
+Experimental results demonstrate that GAEor’s performance fluctuates with variations in these parameters, confirming their non-negligible influence on the model.
+For instance, deviations from the optimal values (\(\alpha=0.3\), \(\beta=0.5\), \(\gamma=0.5\)) lead to suboptimal outcomes, suggesting that \(\alpha\) requires finer balancing compared to \(\beta\) and \(\gamma\), which share identical optimal weights.
+These findings highlight the necessity of carefully calibrating each hyperparameter to harmonize discriminative learning, geometric learning, and attribute-classification alignment in the proposed framework.